 to help the families

-and communities you serve:
+and communities you serve?

 Actions for Living in a Healthy Home

 Family Health

+For each family served, healthy homes stakeholders should:

 Encourage health screenings for blood lead levels in children of all ages but especially ages 1-6.
 This test is free at some clinics or health departments.
 It only takes a small blood sample to tell if a child has lead in their system.

-Encourage and facilitate frequent hand washing, especially before eating, using soap and water.
+Encourage families to facilitate frequent hand washing, especially before eating, using soap and water.

 Have the family consider feeding their children a healthy diet.
 Foods with vitamin C, calcium and iron can help lower the amount of lead the body takes in if exposed.

 Healthy Housekeeping and Habits

+For each family served, healthy homes stakeholders should:

 Encourage families to wipe window sills and other surfaces with paper towels, warm water, and soap once a week and rinse well.
-Families should not allow children to chew or put their mouths on window sills.
+Families should not allow children to chew or put their mouths on window sills or casings.